What’s the Difference between a Deferment and a Forbearance?

-If the interest is not paid as it accrues, it will be capitalized by adding it to the loan balance.
+If the interest is not paid as it accrues, it will be capitalized when added to the loan balance.
 On federal student loans, the interest is added to the loan balance at the end of the deferment or forbearance period.
 On private student loans, the interest may be capitalized more frequently.

-Use our Cost of Deferment Calculator to evaluates the impact of interest capitalization at the end of a deferment or forbearance on the monthly loan payment and the cost of the loan, assuming that the loan payments are re-amortized after the deferment or forbearance.
+Use our Cost of Deferment Calculator to help you evaluate the impact of interest capitalization at the end of a deferment or forbearance on the monthly loan payment and the cost of the loan, assuming that the loan payments are re-amortized after the deferment or forbearance period.

 Borrowers who are in a medical or dental internship or residency are no longer eligible for the economic hardship deferment, so their main options are forbearances and income-driven repayment plans.
 Not only can an income-driven repayment plan with non-zero monthly payments prevent the loans from growing too large, but an income-driven repayment plan may be a better option than a forbearance if the borrower intends to qualify for public service loan forgiveness.